Removal of Breast Implants

 Under the Medicare scheme in Australia, there are very specific criteria that need to be satisfied to have Medicare item numbers applied to this surgery.

-If these criteria are met, the operation is considered reconstructive surgery.
-If the patient is in a private health fund with appropriate cover, a proportion of the costs will then be rebated by Medicare and the health fund.
+If these criteria are met, the operation is considered to be reconstructive surgery.
+If you are in a private health fund with appropriate cover, a proportion of the costs will then be rebated by Medicare and the health fund.

-If the criteria are not met, the surgery is classified as cosmetic and as such no Medicare or private health fund rebates apply for the medical or day surgery fees.
-An estimate of costs will be provided following the consultation with Dr Perkins.
+If the criteria are not met, the surgery is classified as cosmetic and therefore no Medicare or private health fund rebates apply for the medical or day surgery fees.
+An estimate of costs will be provided following your consultation with Dr Perkins.